Little Rock recruiting office shooting: Charges and trial

-The lead prosecutor for Pulaski County, Arkansas, believed Muhammad acted alone, as did other law enforcement officials: "If you strip away what he says, self-serving or not, it's just an awful killing, it's like a lot of other killings we have."
-They and his father Melvin Bledsoe said there was no evidence Muhammad was ever in contact with Anwar al-Awlaki.
+The lead prosecutor for Pulaski County, Arkansas, believed Bledsoe acted alone, as did other law enforcement officials: "If you strip away what he says, self-serving or not, it's just an awful killing, it's like a lot of other killings we have."
+They and his father Melvin Bledsoe said there was no evidence Bledsoe was ever in contact with Anwar al-Awlaki.

-In June 2010, Muhammad was charged with assaulting an inmate with a weapon fashioned out of eyeglasses, after a similar attack on a jail officer in April.
+In June 2010, Bledsoe was charged with assaulting an inmate with a weapon fashioned out of eyeglasses, after a similar attack on a jail officer in April.

-Both the prosecutor and Muhammad's lawyers wanted to go to trial, which started in 2011.
+Both the prosecutor and Bledsoe's lawyers wanted to go to trial, which started in 2011.
 His lawyers defended him on the grounds that he suffered "a delusional disorder."
-During the trial, Muhammad changed his plea to guilty.
+During the trial, Bledsoe changed his plea to guilty.
 On July 25, 2011, the judge sentenced Muhammed to life in prison without the possibility of parole.

 Significance

 The suspect was noted in early press accounts as among recent Muslim converts planning or carrying out violent attacks that security experts called a disturbing new domestic trend.
 The attack came less than two weeks after a foiled bomb plot on two synagogues in Riverdale, New York, led by four men with records of incarceration, drug abuse and mental illness.
 Although the four men were originally identified by some sources as having converted to Islam in prison or shortly after their incarcerations, the New York Times reported that their religious affiliation was uncertain, and they had never served together in prison.
 Two had registered as Baptist and one as Catholic in earlier prison terms; one said he had converted to Islam and another listed no religion.
 They had no ties to any international terrorist organization.

-The New York Times noted of Muhammad's alleged ties to Al-Qaeda, "If evidence emerges that his claim is true, it will give the June 1, 2009, shooting in Little Rock new significance at a time when Yemen is being more closely scrutinized as a source of terrorist plots against the United States."
+The New York Times noted of Bledsoe's alleged ties to Al-Qaeda, "If evidence emerges that his claim is true, it will give the June 1, 2009, shooting in Little Rock new significance at a time when Yemen is being more closely scrutinized as a source of terrorist plots against the United States."
 No additional evidence at trial has confirmed Muhammed's claims and he was not charged with terrorism.

 Some terrorism experts thought there was a connection in Muhammed's case to other homegrown terror plots in recent years, including targets, ideological motives and religious inspiration.
 Neil Livingstone, a terrorism consultant, said that people on the margins of society are "easy marks" for recruiters offering them ideological and fanatical religious justifications for violence, noting "Most of these guys — I think what it comes down to — they're misfits, they believe they've suffered injustice. ...
 They basically are striking back at society."